a-r-m-i-n/dce/Documentation/UsersManual/Template.rst

 Available base variables
 ++++++++++++++++++++++++

-Besides the custom created variables, they are also some variables existing which are available in all DCEs:
+Besides the custom variables, the following base variables are available when rendering an individual DCE:

 + ``{dce}`` - The DCE object.
 To access field values use: ``{dce.get.fieldName}``
 + ``{contentObject}`` and ``{data}`` - The content object row, this DCE instance is based on.
 It contains all tt_content properties.